piisa/pii-transform/doc/api.md

-# Provided APIs
+# Provided API

 This package provides the transform API for document transformation.

-The former end-to-end processing APIs are now in the [pii-process] package.
+*Note: the end-to-end processing APIs formerly here are now located in the [pii-process] package.*

 ## Transform API